RonCrocker/cleaningDataProject/README.md

 #### Adding in the subject and activity columns

 The data for both of these columns are hiding in the test and training directories in the raw data, in the files "test/subject_test.txt" and "test/y_test.txt" respectively (and similarly in the training data).
+We load these files using our helper function `readAndMerge()` that we defined earlier.

 The subjects are numbers in both the raw data and our tidy data, but the activity column is converted from a number (in the raw data) into a string from the activityLabels (from phase 3) in this step.
 This is done using the `match()` function.

 #### Summarize the samples into their means